-The transcoding pipeline has been completely rebuilt.
-Jobs are now queued more efficiently, resulting in a shorter wait before they are processed.
+The new pipeline results in a shorter wait before jobs are processed.
 Retries are more forgiving too, with each job now attempted multiple times.

 The video player has also seen improvements, with upgrades to the latest versions of its various libraries.
 Several new options have been enabled too.
 You can now set the player to autoplay (previously that had to be done using a separate query-string value).
 You can opt to have the volume muted on-load.
 You can also opt to have it play inline on mobile devices.

 The main reason for enabling these particular options is, when combined, they let you autoplay a video on mobile.
 Previously this was blocked by the manufacturers (such as Apple).
 There were several reasons for that.
 They wanted to limit data usage to avoid data-hungry videos loading until the user actually wanted them to.
 Previously videos could only play full-screen on iOS on iPhone and so an auto-playing video would be disruptive.

 Beginning in iOS 10 and the latest versions of Android, Apple and Google began to relax this restriction and now do let a video autoplay - provided it is (a) muted, and (b) set to play inline.
 For more technical details about the new policy you can visit this page: https://developers.google.com/web/updates/2016/07/autoplay.

 Note: Users can still prevent your videos from autoplaying - such as by using the ‘Data Saver’ mode on Android.

 We recommend opting to use native video controls on mobile:

 (The new iOS 11 native player on iPad)

 The viewer can see the video has been muted (top-right) and can then toggle that if they wish to hear the audio: